A Prospective Study to Investigate Safety and Tolerability of Shorter Infusion of Fabrazyme

 The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial.

-• Study Timelines: The study will last up to 7 months.
+• Study timelines: The study will last up to 7 months.